wp-plugins/intelliwidget-per-page-featured-posts-and-menus/readme.txt

 = How do I put a custom menu on one specific page? =

 *Method 1:*
 * Add a new IntelliWidget to one of your sidebars on the Widgets Admin.
 Check the "Placeholder only" box.
 This keeps the widget from appearing on all the pages.
 * Go to Pages and click the page to edit.
 * You will see a new meta box labeled "IntelliWidget Profiles."
 * Click "+ Add New Profile."
 * Select the sidebar to which you added the IntelliWidget in the first step from the "Parent Profile to replace" menu.
 * From the "Post Selection" panel, choose the "Menu" template.
 * Select the posts for your menu from the "specific posts" multi-select menu.
 * Click "Save Settings."
 *Method 2:*
 * If you have a custom menu already set up in the "Appearance > Menus" you can use it instead of building it from scratch.
 * Follow the steps as before.
 * In the Child Profile, open the "General Settings" panel.
 Select "Nav Menu" from the "IntelliWidget Type" menu.
 * Select the menu you want to use from the "Menu to use" select menu.
 * Click "Save Settings."
 *Method 3:*
 * Use the IntelliWidget Shortcode on the page.
-You don't need a Placeholder to do this option.
+You don't need a Placeholder to use this option.
 * Set up a new Child Profile on the page like usual, but select "Shortcode in Post Content" as the "Profile to replace" option.
 * In the content, add the shortcode [intelliwidget section=#] where # is the number of the Child Profile tab.

 = Where do I put custom templates/stylesheets? =